ClaudioSchmidt/NutriTrack/README.md

 **Endpoint: `/api/tracking`**
 - **Method:** `POST`
-- **Description:** Track a food item for the current user.
+- **Description:** Track a food item and it's portion size.
 If `portionId = null`, the tracking quantity will be directly used as the weight, meaning if `portionId = null` and `quantity = 260`, the weight of the tracked item would be 260 g or ml, depending on the type.
 - **Request Body:**
 ```json
     {